San Francisco California, USA Travel Guide

 Larger vehicles available for families or groups with more luggage needs.

-San Francisco offers a range of transport options.
-Public transit (Muni/BART) is great for city exploration.
+San Francisco has a selection of transport options.
+Public transit (Muni/BART) is great for exploring the city.
 Taxis and ride-shares offer convenience.
-Car rentals are for outside trips.
+Car hire is for outside trips.
 Walking and cycling explore the city's charm.